Soort project:

 TKI Bouw en Techniek

 We desperately need the construction industry on board to help reduce NOx and CO₂ emissions.
-One solution comes in the form of prefabricated construction.
-As a knowledge partner and programme manager of Clean and Zero-Emission Construction, TNO is helping the construction industry to work faster and ‒ crucially ‒ cleaner, with a particular focus on prefabricated construction.
+Prefabricated construction plays a key role in this.
+As a knowledge partner and programme manager of Clean and Zero-Emission Construction, TNO, together with TKI Bouw en Techniek is helping the construction industry to work faster and ‒ crucially ‒ cleaner, with a particular focus on prefabricated construction.

 More homes, fewer emissions

 The Netherlands faces a dual challenge: it needs to address the country’s housing shortage while also reducing emissions in the construction sector.
-Traditional construction methods are major contributors of CO2, NOx, and particulate matter emissions into the atmosphere.
+Newer construction methods produce less CO₂, NOx and particulate matter emissions, enabling permits to be granted more quickly.
+Cleaner construction methods are therefore essential to maintain housing production levels.

-This results in delays in licensing and construction projects.
-From 2027, at least 15% of new houses must have demonstrably been built with reduced emissions in the building phase.
+From 2027, 15% of new construction concepts must have demonstrably been built with reduced emissions in the chain.
 To meet climate targets while accelerating housing construction, a transition is needed to cleaner construction methods.

 Prefabricated construction: faster and more sustainable

-TNO sees prefabricated construction as a core part of the solution to sustainably accelerate housing construction.
+TNO sees prefabricated construction as a core part of the solution to accelerate housing construction and to make it more sustainable.
 Producing building components in a controlled factory environment optimises processes, reduces waste streams, and cuts down on emissions.
 Moreover, prefabricated construction offers the opportunity to apply innovative materials and techniques that boost sustainability and circularity.

 Support for development and scale-up